desbma/sacad/README.md

 **SACAD needs Python >= 3.3**.

-1. Clone this repository
+### From PyPI (with PIP)

-2. If you don't have it, [install pip](http://www.pip-installer.org/en/latest/installing.html) for Python3 (not needed if you are using Python >= 3.4)
+1. If you don't already have it, [install pip](http://www.pip-installer.org/en/latest/installing.html) for Python 3 (not needed if you are using Python >= 3.4)
-3. Install Python dependencies: `pip3 install -r requirements.txt`
+2. Install SACAD: `pip3 install sacad`

-You are ready to download a cover, ie: `./sacad.py 'metallica' 'master of puppets' 600 cover.jpg`
+### From source

+1. If you don't already have it, [install setuptools](https://pypi.python.org/pypi/setuptools#installation-instructions) for Python 3
+2. Clone this repository: `git clone https://github.com/desbma/sacad`
+3. Install SACAD: `python3 setup.py install`

+### Standalone Windows executable

 Windows users can also [download a standalone binary](https://dl.dropboxusercontent.com/u/70127955/sacad_latest_win.7z) which does not require Python.